 The decision to remove your tooth will never be a hasty one, as Dr. Biggers, Midlothian, VA dentist will take the time to carefully review all your options with you.
 While chances are you won’t be happy about losing a tooth, you can feel confident the procedure will go well, given Dr. Biggers’ expertise.

 In most instances, only local anesthesia is required and is expertly administered by Dr. Biggers and his staff.
-If you require medication to feel more comfortable, we will use an option such as nitrous oxide to relieve your dental anxiety.
+If you require medication to feel more comfortable, we will use an option such as laughing gas to relieve your dental anxiety.

 Sometimes We Can’t Save a Tooth